PwLDev/node-spdl/README.md

 **We do not encourage, promote or perform piracy.**

-With **node-spdl** you are authenticating with your own account, which essentially means you are accesing your own content.
+With **node-spdl** you are authenticating with your own account, which essentially means you are accesing your own authorized content.

 The user is responsible for further actions performed with it's decrypted content.
 If you'd like to support your favorite artists, you can always play their tracks on the [Spotify App](https://open.spotify.com).

 ## Credits